Irish Easter Traditions: Both Sacred and Fun - They Will Light Up your Next Easter Holiday!

 Depending on your beliefs, this day may be a sacred time of fasting and prayer – or it might just be the day before the neighborhood Easter Egg hunt!

-Here are some traditions and other Irish expressions appropriate for Easter Saturday
+Here are some traditions many Irish families and Irish households take part in on Easter Saturday

-• Attend church and observe the hundreds of small candles lit of the Paschal candle that has been blessed by the priest.
+• Attend a local church and observe the hundreds of small candles lit of the Paschal candle that has been blessed by the priest.

 • Drink three sips of holy water for health.